wp-plugins/wp-force-images-download/readme.txt

 == Screenshots ==
 1. Buttons in different colors

+2. New button styles

 == Changelog ==

+= 1.5 =
+* bulk rename
+  * added new variables `%rand%,%md5%,%filename%`
+  * now you can use more than one variables
+  * now you can use also these variables in shortcode .e.g `[wpfid new_name="%post_id%_%filename%"]`
+* button themeing and styles
+  * new button style with 8 different color schemes
+  * added option to show file size on download button
+  * added option to show file size on download-icon on button
+  * added option to easily customize appearence of button
+* security increased
+* performance increased i.e. code is shortend to increase speed
+* added more clear documentation on every function

 = 1.4 =
 * shortcode suppport to rename images individually